|Adenosine triphosphate (ATP)|

 Members of the phyla Bacillota and Actinomycetota (exception: genus Mycobacterium).

-Members of the phyla Proteobacteria (exception: some members of the order Rickettsiales), Cyanobacteria and Spirochaetota.
+Members of the phyla Bacteroidota, Campylobacterota, Cyanobacteria, Fusobacteriota, Pseudomonadota (exception: some members of the order Rickettsiales), Spirochaetota and Thermodesulfobacteriota.

 Bacteria multiply by binary fission (two identical daughter cells are formed upon the cell division).
 If the availability of nutrient is constant, and the physico-chemical properties of the culture medium does not change, they divide by the same speed all the time.
 This means that growth is exponential.
 The exponential growth phase (log phase) can not continue indefinitely, because the culture medium will become depleted of nutrients and the pH of the medium usually changes.
 When a bacterial culture is initiated in a liquid medium, it takes some time before the bacteria will start to grow, especially from clinical specimens or from hypothermic cultures and this phase of cultivation is known as the lag phase.